OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/coaching_kurse.md

 * the number of participants in each course,
 * the progress of the course participants
 * as well as the extent of the course participants' login.
-  * A green dot symbolises that all course participants have logged in at least once.
+  * A green dot symbolizes that all course participants have logged in at least once.
   * An orange dot indicates that some of the course participants have already called up the course before.
   * A red dot indicates that no participants have logged into the course yet.